 All CCS student-athletes will be expected to follow basic rules associated with athletic participation.
-Student-athletes will...
+Student-athletes will ...

-- Place Academic achievement as the highest priority. - Will have all homework turned in prior to leaving a class early. - Will make up any in-class assignment or exam the following school day. - Show Christ-like character by being respectful to teammates, opponents, officials and coaches. - Play each game and practice for the Glory of God. - Commit your time and energies for the entire season for every game and every practice for your teammates. - Will accept an individual role as a team member. - Individually and communally, student-athletes will represent CCS with class and dignity in victory and defeat. - Will maintain a positive, controlled attitude in all activities. - Will understand that all rules upheld by Cornerstone Christian School carry over to all athletic activities. - Will attend more than fifty percent of their daily class schedule to participate in that day's game or match. - Will understand that participation in any event or program is a privilege and not a right. - Will not participate in any other school program while clearly involved in another until the first has come to a conclusion (unless given administrative approval.) - Will complete their commitment to the activity for its duration.
-A student will not be allowed to begin another activity until the previous program has concluded.
+- Place academic achievement as the highest priority. - Have all homework turned in prior to leaving a class early. - Make up any in-class assignment or exam the following school day. - Show Christ-like character by being respectful to teammates, opponents, officials, and coaches. - Play each game and practice for the glory of God. - Commit their time and energy for the entire season for every game and every practice for their teammates. - Accept an individual role as a team member.

-- Will be responsible for the care, replacement of, and return of equipment upon conclusion of use.
-If such equipment is not returned, the student will not be allowed to participate in another school activity until equipment is returned or payment is received in the school office.
+- Individually and communally, student-athletes will represent CCS with class and dignity in victory and defeat. - Maintain a positive, controlled attitude in all activities. - Understand that all rules upheld by Cornerstone Christian School carry over to all athletic activities. - Attend more than 50% of their daily class schedule to participate in that day's game or match. - Understand that participation in any event or program is a privilege and not a right. - Not participate in any other school program while clearly involved in another until the first has concluded (unless given administrative approval.) - Complete their commitment to the activity for its duration.
+A student will not be allowed to begin another activity until the previous program has concluded. - Be responsible for the care, replacement of, and return of equipment upon conclusion of use.
+If such equipment is not returned, the student will not be allowed to participate in another school activity until the equipment is returned or payment is received in the school office.
 The replacement cost for any item is three times the cost.
-Replacement costs will be charged on the student's account if an item is not returned or has been destroyed. - Will remain with the team or group at all times, both home and away, until dismissed by a coach. - Will understand that portable audio/visual equipment will not be allowed when traveling.
-However, on long road trips, this rule may be waived at the coach's discretion. - Will understand that a coach or senior administrator maintains the right to withhold any student from any practice or contest based upon disciplinary action. - Will be responsible to adhere to all team rules including those established by the coach/manager dealing with practice and other pre-game activities. - Will attend all practices and contests until such has concluded unless given permission by the coach/manager to miss such an event. - Will pick-up after themselves at the conclusion of each practice and athletic activity. - Will travel according to school policy (i.e. van, school bus, charter bus, car pool, etc.) - Will abide by the "Athletic Packet" and all policies detailed herein, including those dealing with academic and social expectations.
+Replacement costs will be charged to the student's account if an item is not returned or has been destroyed. - Always remain with the team or group, both home and away, until dismissed by a coach. - Understand that portable audio/visual equipment will not be allowed when traveling.
+However, on long road trips, this rule may be waived at the coach's discretion. - Understand that a coach or senior administrator maintains the right to withhold any student from any practice or contest based upon disciplinary action. - Be responsible for adhering to all team rules including those established by the coach/manager dealing with practice and other pre-game activities. - Attend all practices and contests until such has concluded unless given permission by the coach/manager to miss such an event. - Pick up after themselves at the conclusion of each practice and athletic activity. - Travel according to school policy (i.e. van, school bus, charter bus, carpool, etc.) - Abide by the Athletic Packet and all policies detailed herein, including those dealing with academic and social expectations.